Horses

 Gene Splicing

 Gene splicing is the act of burning an NFT horse and using its genes to create a new improved one.
-When a horse is burned, the user receives a voucher equal to 60% of the burned horse’s total XP, plus one of the following gene items:
+When a horse is burned, the user receives:

-• Power Genes: Adds +3 to a horse’s base Power stat during breeding.
+Power Genes: Adds +6 to a offspring horse’s base Power stat.

-• Speed Genes: Adds +3 to a horse’s base Speed stat during breeding.
+Speed Genes: Adds +6 to a offspring horse’s base Speed stat.

-These gene items can then be applied to other horses during breeding to further boost inheritance beyond parent stats.
+These gene items can then be applied to other horses during breeding to further boost inheritance beyond parent stats and improve target gene beyond its parents limits!

 Example: Breeding with Gene Items